 - Clean and disinfect frequently touched objects and surfaces in church buildings

 Advice has also been issued to travellers, advising against all non-essential travel worldwide.
-This advice was revised on 23 March.
+This advice is being revised regularly so please bookmark the page.